MokubaAttack/scripts_anima/mokuba_colab_anima/readme.md

   It is the output folder path.
 If the folder doesn't exist, that is made.
 - si : bool
   If you choice True, output images are shown in the output window.
-- j_or_p : str
-  It is the format of output files. "j" is JPG format, and "p" is PNG format.
 - url : str
   If you input the webhook url of discord, images are sent to discord.
 - del_pipe : bool